-They’re usually highly successful, extremely charming and always look amazing.
-They’re uber confident and can make you feel like you’re the only woman in the world.
+They’re usually highly successful, incredibly charming, and always look amazing.
+They’re uber-confident and can make you feel like you’re the only woman in the world.

-The problem is, this wears off really very quickly and what you’re left with is a partner whose sense of entitlement and self-importance is so grand, they’ll beat you down to a fraction of who you were in order to feed their selfishness.
+The problem is, this wears off really very quickly and what you’re left with is dating a narcissist— a partner whose sense of entitlement and self-importance is so grand, they’ll beat you down to a fraction of who you were in order to feed their selfishness.

 I’m an empath and we are usually the type of souls who fall in love with these kinds of people.
 Why?
 Because we care.

-So how do you know if your love interest is a narcissist?
-Narcissists are smart and cunning and usually you won’t feel the full brunt of their personality until it’s too late.
+So how do you know if you’re dating a narcissist?
+Narcissists are smart and cunning and usually, you won’t feel the full brunt of their personality until it’s too late.

 When a narcissist starts revealing their true selves it’s likely you’ll already be married, tied up financially, living together or have a child on the way.
 It will happen very quickly and all of a sudden you’ll realise you’re stuck in a situation you really can’t escape.

 Dating a narcissist may not have you in physical chains but the emotional manipulation you’ll endure in this relationship will keep you in it for years, sometimes even forever if you’re unable to break free.

 There usually are some subtle indications that someone is a narcissist and it’s important you don’t ignore them, even when you’re wearing those rose coloured glasses.